Oil's Well (film)

-Oil's Well is a 1929 short animated film starring Oswald the Lucky Rabbit, and produced by Walter Lantz Productions.
+Oil's Well is a 1929 short animated film starring Oswald the Lucky Rabbit and produced by Walter Lantz Productions.
 It is the 2nd Lantz Oswald film and the 54th in the entire series.

 Plot

-Oswald and a lady cat named Kitty are canoeing in a river.
+Oswald and Sadie (here named Kitty) are canoeing in a river.
 While the rabbit rows, Kitty plays a guitar and dances.
 One day, their ride is roughen by rocks protruding from the water, causing Oswald to lose his oar, and Kitty to lose her guitar.
 They are, however, able to make it safely to shore.
 Oswald then converts their boat into a car where they begin moving by road.

 After such a trip, Oswald takes Kitty home which is a tall condo building.
 Before Kitty goes inside, Oswald asks Kitty if they should be married to each other as well as having a dozen children.
 Kitty considers this a possibility and agrees with Oswald.

 It then turns out that Kitty also has a romantic relationship with a bloodhound who comes out of the condo.
 The bloodhound angrily kicks Oswald away and takes Kitty inside, much to the rabbit's surprise.

 Still willing to pursue his dreams with Kitty, Oswald elevates the carriage of his car above its chassis.
 He then moves the car to a condo window of a certain floor and attempts to serenade Kitty with a trombone.
 Oswald's musical play prevails as Kitty shows up from the window.
 Suddenly, Kitty is pulled back by the bloodhound who appears and attempts to punch him away.
 In response to this, Oswald pushes the grumpy dog back and picks up Kitty using the slide of his instrument.
 Oswald and the cat then make a getaway in the car.

 Hating to lose Kitty, the bloodhound decides to use a passing stork who had come to deliver a newborn puppy, taking the place of the baby to use the stork for a ride.
 He carries a rifle and goes forth to chase and shoot Oswald.